-The entrance fee to Cenote Zaci is 30 MXN which makes it one of the most affordable Valladolid Cenotes.
+The entrance fee to Cenote Zaci is 30 MXN.

 The opening hours are 8:00 am to 5:30 pm – 7 days a week.

-If you want to go for a swim you can simply leave your valuables on the ledge of Cenotes Zaci and dive on in.
-If you don’t feel like swimming then you can just sit by the ledge and dip your toes into the cool water.
+If you want to go for a swim you can leave your valuables on the ledge of Cenotes Zaci and dive on in.
+If you don’t feel like swimming, you can just sit by the ledge and dip your toes into the cool water.

-Cenote Zaci is very unique because compared to other Valladolid Cenotes because its shape resembles a massive cave, but only half of it is covered, this means that there is a lot of sunlight shining through.
+Cenote Zaci is very unique compared to other Cenotes because its shape resembles a massive cave, but only half of it is covered, which means that there is a lot of sunlight shining through.